nagyesta/assumed-identity/README.md

 ### Usage

-#### Starting the container
+#### Starting the container (on a developer machine)

-Assumed Identity must use the `169.254.169.254` IP in order to replace the real Managed Identity mechanism with the fake token provider.
+Assumed Identity must use the `169.254.169.254` IP in order to simulate the real Managed Identity mechanism with the fake token provider.
 To achieve this you need to first create an appropriate network with Docker.

 ```